Sample Answer

 Evaluating Strategic Impact

-- Discuss how you would prevent political and social advocacies from influencing your decision as to the approach that you choose.
+• Discuss how you would prevent political and social advocacies from influencing your decision regarding your chosen approach.
 Support your response.

-- Discuss the importance of using research replication as a component in the improvement of police science.
+• Discuss the importance of using research replication in improving police science.